ONSdigital/rm-action-service/API.md

 ]
 ```

-An `HTTP 404 Not Found` status code is returned if the case with the specified ID could not be found.
+An `HTTP 404 Not Found` status code is returned if the case with the specified Id could not be found.
 An `HTTP 204 No Content` status code is returned if there are no actions to be cancelled.

 ## Get Action
-* `GET /actions/{actionId}` will return the details of the action with the given ID.
+* `GET /actions/{actionId}` will return the details of the action with the given Id.

 ### Example JSON Response
 ```json